hito2448/URD/README.md

 # Unlocking the Potential of Reverse Distillation for Anomaly Detection

-PyTorch Implementation of "Unlocking the Potential of Reverse Distillation for Anomaly Detection".
+[AAAI 2025] PyTorch Implementation of "Unlocking the Potential of Reverse Distillation for Anomaly Detection".
 [paper](https://arxiv.org/abs/2412.07579)

 ## 1. Environment